alexjab/slate/source/index.html.md

 let api = kittn.authorize('meowmeowmeow');
 ```

 > Make sure to replace `meowmeowmeow` with your API key.
+You can get it in your <a href="http://example.com/settings">API settings page</a>.

 Kittn uses API keys to allow access to the API.
 You can register a new Kittn API key at our [developer portal](http://example.com/developers).